This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links.

 Get rid of ants and spider mites with non-toxic organic powder diatomaceous earth.
 Treat aphids and thrips with a hard, firm spray with the hose, or an insecticidal soap such as this one from Garden Safe, available on Amazon.

 Sometimes olive trees get scale insects.
-If it is a light infestation, you can pick up scale insects with hand or wash off with water spray.
+If it is a light infestation, you can pick up scale insects with your hand or wash them off with water spray.
 Another way to fight against these pests is to use a neem oil spray which is one of the most effective and non-harmful treatments for your olive tree.
-Try this pure neem oil extract concentrate for safe gardening from Neem Bliss, available from Amazon.
-As well, you can read our article on scale insect removal non-toxic methods.

 Where to Buy Dwarf Olive Trees?